splunk/splunk-sdk-csharp-pcl/README.md

 ### Examples and unit tests

-The Splunk SDK for C# includes full unit tests which run using [xunit](https://github.com/xunit/xunit).
-Examples are a work in progress.
+The Splunk SDK for C# includes full unit tests which run using [xunit](https://github.com/xunit/xunit) as well as several examples.

 ### Changelog